 What is going on here?

-send() method will try to transmit all the data to the server, while the write buffer on the server will continue to receive data.
+send() method will try to send all data to the server while the write buffer on the server will continue to receive data.
 When the system call for reading is called, the application is blocked and the context is switched to the kernel.
 The kernel initiates reading - the data is transferred to the user-space buffer.
-When the buffer becomes empty, the kernel will wake the process up again to get the next chunk of data that is to be transferred.
-In short, your code will block and it will not let anything else proceed.
+When the buffer becomes empty, the kernel will wake up the process again to receive the next portion of data to be transferred.

-Now to fulfill concurrent requests with this approach we need to have multiple threads, that is we need to allocate a new thread for each client connection.
-We will talk about that in a minute.
+Now to handle two clients with this approach we need to have several threads, i.e. to allocate a new thread for each client connection.
+We will get back to that soon.

-But there is a second option — non-blocking I/O. From the wording, the differences are obvious — instead of blocking, any operation from the client perspective is completed immediately.
-Non-blocking I/O means a request is queued straight away and the function returns.
+But there is also a second option — non-blocking I/O. From the name the differences are obvious — instead of blocking, any operation is executed immediately.
+Non-blocking I/O means that the request is immediately queued and the function is returned.
 The actual I/O is then processed at some later point.